 For Donna Glass, global business leader for Risk Advisory at Deloitte, it’s rewarding to help clients use a deep understanding and management of their constantly evolving risk landscape to drive value for their customers, their people and society at large.

-As Deloitte honors “Women in Risk Advisory,” Donna is a salient example of an inspiring leader, talented practitioner, and champion of gender diversity and inclusion in the field.
-We had the pleasure of sitting down with Donna recently to learn more about her work, career journey, and advice for female professionals and aspiring leaders.
+As Deloitte honours “Women in Risk Advisory,” Donna is a salient example of an inspiring leader, talented professional, and champion of gender diversity and inclusion in the field.
+We had the pleasure of sitting down with Donna recently to learn more about her work, career journey and advice for female professionals and aspiring leaders.